Athletic TrainingMaster of Science (M.S.)

 STEP 5

-After completing and returning the Acceptance Letter Offer to the program director, the candidate offered Provisional Admission into the UNL MSAT will be required to complete and submit the following Provisional Applicant Paperwork to the program director no later than May 31st to receive Full Graduate Admission into the UNL MSAT.
+After completing and returning the Provisional Acceptance Letter Offer to the program director, the candidate offered Provisional Admission into the UNL MS in AT program will be required to complete and submit the following Provisional Applicant Paperwork to the program director no later than May 31st to receive Full Graduate Admission into the UNL MS in AT program.

-Provisional Applicants missing required documentation or failure to meet program requirements for admission will have their status changed to Declined Admission.
+Provisional Applicants missing required documentation or who fail to meet program requirements for admission will have their status changed to: Declined Admission.

-For additional application questions or to schedule an on-site campus visit, contact Athletic Training Program Director, Dennis Perkey.
+For application questions or to schedule an on-site campus visit, contact:

 To earn the Master of Science in Athletic Training Degree, each student must: